 C-level executives need to increase literacy in cyber security and its associated risks, a study has revealed.

-In a poll of 400 business executives and IT security professionals at Fortune 500 companies, only 68% of execs said they were confident that cyber security briefings to the board represent the urgency and intensity of cyber threats targeting their organisations, compared with 80% of IT pros.
+In a poll of 400 business executives and IT security professionals at Fortune 500 companies, only 68% of execs said they were confident that cybersecurity briefings to the board represent the urgency and intensity of cyber threats targeting their organizations, compared with 80% of IT pros.

-According to The Cyber Security Literacy Confidence Gap study, C-level executives (65%) are also less confident than non C-level executives (87%) and IT executives (78%) in the accuracy of the tools their organisation uses to present cyber security risks to the board.
+According to The Cyber Security Literacy Confidence Gap study, C-level executives (65%) are also less confident than non-C-level executives (87%) and IT executives (78%) in the accuracy of the tools their organization uses to present cyber security risks to the board.

 You can read the full story on Computer Weekly here.